When Do LLMs Admit Their Mistakes? Understanding The Role Of Model Belief In Retraction: Introduction

-This raises the question: \textit{Why do models fail to retract in these cases?} Prior work has used probes on models' hidden states to infer their internal beliefs about whether a given statement is factually correct \citep{DBLP:conf/emnlp/AzariaM23,DBLP:conf/nips/0002PVPW23,DBLP:conf/emnlp/LiuCCH24}.
-This leads to two hypotheses: (1) Models may internally believe that their wrong answers are true, which causes them to not retract, or (2) Models may recognize their answers to be false, yet still choose not to verbalize this belief.
-We find that (1) is correct.
-Despite being trained to predict factual correctness, internal belief probes cannot distinguish between correct and incorrect answers during generation on our datasets.
-Notably, this implies that models' ``momentary'' beliefs during generation can contradict their parametric knowledge elicited by verification questions, providing further evidence of LLMs' weakness in manipulating stored knowledge \citep{DBLP:conf/iclr/Allen-ZhuL25a}.
-On the other hand, internal belief probes are much better indicators of whether the model will retract: models tend to retract answers they internally believe are wrong and commit to those they believe are correct.
+This raises the question: \textit{Why do models fail to retract in these cases?} We consider two hypotheses: (1) Models may internally believe that their wrong answers are true, which causes them to not retract, or (2) Models may know that their answers are false, yet still choose not to verbalize this belief.
+By analyzing model internal states, we show that (1) is correct.
+We first leverage trained ``truthfulness'' probes from prior work that extract models' beliefs about whether a given statement is factually correct based on the current hidden state \citep{DBLP:conf/emnlp/AzariaM23,DBLP:conf/nips/0002PVPW23,DBLP:conf/emnlp/LiuCCH24}.
+On our datasets, we find that these probes cannot distinguish between correct and incorrect model-generated answers, implying that models ``believe'' their own incorrect answers during generation.
+Since our datasets only contain examples where models can recognize their answers as incorrect when asked separately, this result shows that their ``momentary'' beliefs during generation often contradict their own parametric knowledge.
+Meanwhile, these same probes are much better indicators of whether the model will retract: models tend to retract answers they internally believe are wrong and commit to those they believe are correct.
+Taken together, these findings establish that ``truthfulness'' indicators from prior work correlate with model retraction behavior, and incorrect beliefs about truthfulness can explain models' failures to retract wrong answers.

-We further show that this link is causal: steering the model to believe an answer is correct (positive belief steering) suppresses retraction, while steering it to believe an answer is incorrect (negative belief steering) strongly promotes retraction.
-That is to say, we can directly alter the model's retraction behavior by intervening on this belief direction.
-Analysis of the steered models reveals two separate pathways through which internal beliefs control retraction.
+We further show that this link is causal: We can directly alter the model's retraction behavior by intervening on this belief direction.
+Steering the model to believe an answer is factually correct (positive belief steering) suppresses retraction, while steering it to believe an answer is incorrect (negative belief steering) strongly promotes retraction.
+By analyzing the steered models, we identify two separate pathways through which internal beliefs control retraction.
 Negative belief steering first encourages the model to generate additional information (e.g., the entity's birthplace) for verification rather than stopping immediately after the answer.
-Then, it also increases the model's attention to answer tokens and refines their attention value vectors, which further promotes retraction.
+It then increases the model's attention to answer tokens and refines their attention value vectors, which further promotes retraction.